 Rocky Mountain Spotted Fever

-As the RMSF infection progresses, the original red spots might start to look more like bruises or bloody dots or patches under the skin.
+Over time, the red spots might start to look more like bruises or bloody dots or patches under the skin.

 - high fever